-So taking into account 60% of the delivered energy, a factor of 1.6 is included in the total power to be supplied by the battery = 1.6 x 1.2 x Total Wh/day.
-The nominal DC voltage of a battery is same as that set for the inverter.
-In this case, taking economic and technical factors into consideration we have set the nominal voltage to be 24 V. This has been further explained in the controls section.
-For any off-grid Solar PV System, it is not advisable to charge and discharge the batteries every day.
-So, we introduce a term called “days of autonomy.”
-This term helps design the rating of the battery, based on number of days the batteries can deliver power without being charged.
+Taking into account 60% of the delivered energy, a factor of 1.6 is included in the total power supplied by the battery = 1.6 x 1.2 x Total Wh/day.
+The nominal DC voltage of a battery is the same as that set for the inverter.
+Considering economic and technical factors we have set the nominal voltage at 24 V, as further explained in the controls section.
+For any off-grid Solar PV System it is not advisable to charge and discharge the batteries every day.
+The “days of autonomy” designs the battery rating based on number of days the batteries deliver power without a charge.

-Now that we have all the parameters required to calculate for the Ampere-hour rating of the battery.
-The following formula is applied:
+Now that we have all the parameters required to calculate the Ampere-hour rating of the battery, the following formula is applied:

-From the I-V characteristics, the charge controllers are set at a rating of 1.3 x The Short Circuit Current.
-The above procedure has been followed and implemented in the excel sheet where you will find a detailed analysis of the cost estimates as well.
+Relative to the I-V characteristics, the charge controllers are set at a rating of 1.3 x The Short Circuit Current.
+This procedure is implemented in the excel sheet where there is a detailed analysis of the cost estimates.

-Here are some additional considerations to include when selecting equipment.
-We will add more here if our experience purchasing and installing our system reveals anything we think would be additionally helpful in this section.
+Here are additional considerations to include when selecting equipment.
+We will add more if our experience purchasing and installing our system reveals anything beneficial.

 The calculations for inverter sizing helps decide the inverter to be chosen.
 Cost and the project budget aid in choosing an inverter as well.

-As mentioned earlier, deep- cycle batteries are preferred for PV systems.
-Apart from this, other factors to be kept in mind are: price, capacity, and voltage.
+As previously mentioned, deep-cycle batteries are preferable for PV systems; other factors include price, capacity, and voltage.